 Expert practitioners will present an informative set of case studies that illustrate successful treatment of varied, challenging, and problematic pollutants in industrial settings.
 Panelists will address site conditions; contaminant characterization; treatment selection process and alternatives; installation and operational results, and O&M costs.

-What triggers a Clean Water Act enforcement action?
+Clean Water Act lawsuits brought by citizen groups continue to be an effective enforcement tool for stormwater permit compliance.
+What triggers a Third-Party lawsuit?
 How does it begin and what’s its life cycle once it’s in motion?
-Join our panel of regulators and industry representatives as they shed light on enforcement strategies; causes and timing; and what you can expect if you find yourself in trouble.
+Join our panel of regulators and industry representatives as they shed light on causes, timing, and what you can expect if you receive a Notice of Intent (NOI).